pjfanning/op-rabbit/README.md

-can convert an acked stream into a normal stream by calling `AckedStream.acked`; once messages flow passed the `acked` component, they are considered acknowledged, and acknowledgement tracking is no longer a concern (and thus, you are free to use the akka-stream library in its entirety).
+can convert an acked stream into a normal stream by calling `AckedStream.acked`; once messages flow passed the `acked` component, they are considered acknowledged, and acknowledgement tracking is no longer a concern (and thus, you are free to use the pekko-stream library in its entirety).

 #### Stream failures and recovery strategies